When to visit

 On safari, all meals are usually taken at your lodge or camp, and standards range from adequate to excellent.
 Most lodges offer a daily set menu, so it’s advisable to specify in advance if you are vegetarian or have other specific dietary requirements.

-Most lodges offer the option of a packed breakfast and/or lunch box, which are variable in standard, but do allow you to eat on the trot rather than having to base game viewing hours around meal times.
-In larger towns such as Dar es Salaam, Mwanza, Morogoro, Arusha and Moshi, several bespoke restaurants offer high quality international cuisine, with Indian eateries being particularly well represented.
+Most lodges offer the option of a packed breakfast and/or lunch box, which are variable in standard but do allow you to eat on the trot rather than having to base game viewing hours around mealtimes.
+In larger towns such as Dar es Salaam, Mwanza, Morogoro, Arusha and Moshi, several bespoke restaurants offer high-quality international cuisine, with Indian eateries being particularly well represented.

-Local staples include a stiff maize porridge called ugali or cooked plantain dish called matoke or batoke, both of which are typically served with a bland stews made with chicken, beef, mutton or beans.
+Local staples include a stiff maize porridge called ugali or a cooked plantain dish called matoke or broke, both of which are typically served with bland stews made with chicken, beef, mutton or beans.
 Excellent seafood is available along the coast.
 The usual bottled soft drinks (known locally as sodas) are available.
 Around ten different lager beers are bottled locally, of which Castle, Kilimanjaro and Serengeti seem to be the most popular.

 South African wines are widely available at lodges and hotels, and they are generally of a high standard and reasonably priced by international standards.

 Popular items include Makonde carvings, Tingatinga paintings, batiks, musical instruments, wooden spoons, and various small soapstone and malachite carvings.
-The colourful vitenge (the singular of this is kitenge) worn by most Tanzanian women can be picked up cheaply at any market in the country.
+The colourful vintage (the singular of this is kitenge) worn by most Tanzanian women can be picked up cheaply at any market in the country.

-The curio shops near the clock tower in Arusha are the best place to shop for curios, offering decent quality at competitive prices, bur a good selection is also available on Zanzibar and in many upmarket hotel shops.
+The curio shops near the clock tower in Arusha are the best place to shop for curios, offering decent quality at competitive prices, but a good selection is also available in Zanzibar and in many upmarket hotel shops.
 Prices in shops are fixed, but those offered at stalls are highly negotiable.
 Unless you are good at bargaining, you may well end up paying more at a stall than you would in a shop!

-Formal greetings are taken seriously; even if you speak no Swahili it is polite to greet somebody with a smiling ‘jambo’ or ‘habari’ before you enter into conversation.
+Formal greetings are taken seriously; even if you speak no Swahili it is polite to greet somebody with a smiling ‘Jambo’ or ‘Habari’ before you enter into conversation.
 It is considered poor taste for men and women to display open affection, for instance by holding hands in public, or kissing or embracing would be seriously offensive.
 Oddly, it is quite normal for friends of the same sex to walk around hand-in-hand.

 In Islamic societies, it is considered offensive for a woman to expose her knees or shoulders, a custom that ought to be taken on board by female travellers, especially on parts of the coast where tourists remain a relative novelty.
 It is customary to tip your guide at the end of a safari and or a Kilimanjaro climb, as well as any cook or porter that accompanies you.
 A figure of roughly US$5-10 per day is accepted as the benchmark, though it is advisable to check this in advance with your safari company.